Aaronlalala/CS-420-Parallel-Programming/Final Exam/Final Review.md

    Specifically, this is a good function for matrix transpose.
 Each processe holds local row and local column variables.
 Local row is cut evenly and send to every process.
 Local column receives one piece of data from every process.

+9. **MPI_Reduce:**

+   int MPI_Reduce(const void *sendbuf, void *recvbuf, int count, MPI_Datatype datatype, MPI_Op op, int root, MPI_Comm comm);

+   It performs some operation to local variables of all processes and stores the result at the root process.
+For MPI_Allreduce, it does the similar operation but return results to all processes.

 ## OpenMp Instruction

 1. \#pragma omp parallel for: tell compiler to create multiple threads and parallelize the for loop.